Joseph Sibony

 Let’s face it — users will always find ways to use your app that you never imagined.

 E2E testing helps catch unpredictable “Why is the user doing that?!” moments before they become “Why is our app broken?!” situations.
+These practices are also defined in international standards such as ISO/IEC/IEEE 29119-1:2022.
 It’s particularly useful for capturing issues like:

 RELATED: Tools For DevOps Testing: Here’s What Actually Works